Table Of Contents_

 To select the best men’s hiking socks for our buying guide, we focused on the following features: weight, sock height, fabric, cushioning, the sizing, and the fit.
 We considered the weight or thickness of a sock and compared that against the fabric composition, the amount of cushioning, and even the available sizing for each brand in our guide.
 Ultimately the type of hiking sock you pick is going to depend on your activity level and the climate where you plan to wear them — as well as price and general comfort.

 After taking all of the above into account, we nominated the Danish Endurance Merino Wool Hiking & Walking Socks as our Top Pick.
 These merino wool-blend socks were designed by an expert outdoor enthusiast to provide critical features like moisture-wicking and ventilation while also providing anti-blister cushioning.
 Keep reading to learn more about the rest of our top picks.
+And, if you want more apparel or clothing suggestions, check out our review of the best clothing apparel.

 Award: TOP PICK